 Our teaching of spelling across the school uses Read Write Inc to ensure continuity of provision and a clear building of skills.
 As children progress through the school, the teaching of spelling is applied through independent writing (being an author).

-Our shared year groups areas celebrate our termly core texts through clear displays - we have ensured diversity of subject matter and authors across the English curriculum.
+Our shared year groups areas celebrate our termly core and exposure texts - we have ensured diversity of subject matter and authors across the English curriculum.
+These include Wonder by R.J Palacio, the Little People Big Dreams series, Boy at the Back of the Class by Onjali Q Rauf, My Awesome Japan Adventure.

 Each year group has a shared reading area.
 Our library is well resourced .